 - Apply Online

-- All application materials must be received 10 days before the semester begins.
+- All application materials must be received by the semester admission deadlines.

 - There is a $35 application fee for all new students applying to the college.

 - Students are welcome to begin at the beginning of any semester

 |Winter 2018 (January 8 - April 12)||International Applicants: November 27, 2017

 International Applicants: March 15, 2018

 * Call 801-524-8159 for help with the application process.

 You still have questions?
 We have answers.
 Fill out a college interest form if you would like to: